 Hi!
 After a few months of preparations for my year of solo travel around the world, It’s now time to start traveling! just like you, at one point I was looking into how to go travelling on a budget for a long time.

 If you are questioning this yourself you’re already on a good track.
 And I can tell you, travelling for a year or more is super easy! there are so many resources nowadays to help us explore the world!

 NOTE: This blog contains affiliate links to pages selling products and/or services, I may get a small commission if you make a purchase through these links at no extra cost for you.
 There’s no sponsored content on this blog.

-This post is about my learnings so far.
+This post is about my learnings so far but I wrote another post about things to know before travelling solo.
 But I can already tell you in a nutshell: you don’t need a huge amount of money to travel the world and it’s very easy to find jobs on the go.
 Contrary to my previous shorter trips, which tend to have a high component of improvisation, I have had a pragmatic approach on this planning as I wanted to make sure everything will be fine whenever I decide to go back to an office life.

 Everyone’s situation is different, I have decided to take this trip of a lifetime for different reasons.